Home Cymbalta Lawsuits

 Jennifer Saavedra filed suit in California against Eli Lilly after she tried to stop using Cymbalta and experienced brain zaps, body shaking and tunnel vision.
 It took her a year to recover.
 In the meantime, her life was disrupted.
 Her complaint claimed withdrawal symptoms were more prevalent than Lilly claimed and that the company misled the public.
 Saavedra’s case eventually joined settlement proceedings, according to court documents from 2017.

-Melissa Stafford
+Melissa Strafford

 Withdrawal complications that lead patients and their families to file Cymbalta lawsuits include: